anenadic/2021-03-16-ttt-ssi-online/index.md

 {% endif %}

 <h3>Registration</h3>
-Registration is <a href="https://www.eventbrite.com/tickets-external?eid={{page.eventbrite}}&ref=etckt" target="_blank">
+Registration is free <a href="https://www.eventbrite.com/tickets-external?eid={{page.eventbrite}}&ref=etckt" target="_blank">
-online via EventBrite</a>.
+via EventBrite</a>.
 You will need a special code to register - please get in touch with
 <a href='mailto:{{contact}}'>Aleksandra Nenadic</a> to apply for the training.
 Priority will be given to participants
-from institutions that __do not__ have a partnership with The Carpentries, so cannot get onto Instructor Training as part of their institutional membership.
+from UK institutions that __do not__ have a partnership with The Carpentries, so cannot get onto Instructor Training as part of their institutional membership.

 <h3>Requirements</h3>